Table of Contents

 In the below blog, I’ll share my itinerary for a one day trip to Bath from London.
 Because it’s me, I’ll start with food and move on later to more places to eat and drink in town.

 When you arrive in Bath from London, you’ll likely be in need of a hearty feed.
 There are plenty of places to eat breakfast and brunch in Bath.

 One of my favourite restaurant chains in the UK is Bill’s; find the Bath branch on Cheap Street.
 The menu is short and sweet with English breakfasts, eggs benedict dishes and pancakes.

-To support Bath local businesses, visit Framptons Bath.
-The coffee is excellent and you can’t do better than the buttermilk pancakes with bacon!
 For an elegant option, visit either the Roman Baths Kitchen (before noon when they stop serving breakfast) or, for something really luxurious, indulge in a Champagne Breakfast at the Pump Room Restaurant.